 - After being pushed in the pool, Joe's mouth filled with the burning taste of chlorinated water.

-- The exquisite perfect salty flavor of the caviar made Penny remember why she loved coming to the restaurant.
+- The exquisite, subtle, salty flavor of the caviar made Penny remember why she loved coming to the restaurant.

-- The familiar comforting warmth of the chicken noodle soup instantly made Mike feel much better.
+- The familiar comforting warmth of the chicken noodle soup, with the moist chicken and soft carrots, instantly made Mike feel much better.

 - The crunch of the peanuts filled Bill's mouth with the salty taste with which he was so familiar.

-- The sweet flavor of the baby's first lollipop immediately made her smile.
+- The surprising sugariness of the baby's first lollipop immediately made her smile.

-- The rich, creamy sweetness from the homemade ice cream was an amazing treat on the hot summer day.
+- The rich, creamy sweetness of the homemade ice cream was an amazing treat on the hot summer day.

-- The strawberries tasted like the sweetness of springtime as Kim had her first berry cobbler of the season.
+- The strawberries tasted like the sweetness and freshness of springtime as Kim had her first berry cobbler of the season.

 - The tequila burned like liquid fire in her mouth as she swallowed the shot of alcohol.

-- The perfurmey sweet flavor of the homemade juice filled her mouth.
+- The perfumey flavor of the Earl Grey tea filled her mouth.

 - The familiar, slightly spicy flavor of the seasoned meat in the meatloaf reminded Casey of the meatloaf that her mother used to make.

-- The pumpkin pie had a gross, mushy mealy taste especially after the chef forgot to put the sugar into the pie.
+- The pumpkin pie had a gross, mushy, mealy taste with no hint of sweetness, as mother forgot to put sugar into the pie.

-- The sugar-free candy had an artificially sweet, cloying flavor that made Betsy feel a little sick.
+- The sugar-free candy had a saccharine, cloying aftertaste that made Betsy feel a little sick.

-- The toothpaste at the dentist office had a sharp, strong minty flavor.
+- The toothpaste at the dentist's office had a sharp, strong, minty flavor.

-- The artificial cherry taste of the cough medicine was overly flowery and sweet.
+- The artificial cherry taste of the cough medicine was overly flowery and syrupy.

-- The lobster was melt-in-your mouth soft and had the perfect taste of delicate lobster meat.
+- The lobster was melt-in-your-mouth soft and had the perfect taste of delicate, buttery lobster meat.

 These are all examples of gustatory imagery.
 The idea behind examples of gustatory images is to allow the reader of the words to picture eating the food and to almost imagine what the food tasted like.
 A mental picture can be formed when descriptive language is used to create rich gustatory imagery.